haniscalvin/pineapple-chatbot/README.md

 It's got pretty pictures!

-(Can't put videos on READMEs so I put it on my site instead.)
+(Reason being is that I can't put videos on READMEs.)